Â

 The Athletic Department at Nichols College has a strong history of championship teams.
-The Bison football teams of the 1970's came away with five New England Football Conference (NEFC) Championships and the baseball and soccer teams were also strong.
-The women's basketball team dominated within the state during the 1980's.
-Men's tennis, women's soccer, field hockey and softball have continued the winning tradition with conference and tournament championships in the 1990's.
+The Bison football programs of the 1970's came away with five New England Football Conference (NEFC) Championships, a timeline during which the baseball and soccer teams were left their mark.
+The women's basketball team also dominated within the state during the 1980's, while many other programs have proudly continued the winning tradition with conference and tournament championships in the 1990's.

 (NOTE: * denotes NCAA Division III Tournament participant)